cr4zyc4t/grafana-plugin-script/README.md

 And has some differences:
 - Output target will be "amd" instead of "commonJS", because Grafana required that.
-- By default, there will be no css output, css will be load automatically using style-loader.
+- By default, there will be no css output, css will be loaded automatically using style-loader.
 If you want to extract css output, set env GENERATE_CSS=true.
-I personally recommend to use styled-components instead.
+I personally recommend to use <b>styled-components</b> instead.

 ## How to use
 ```sh